aronpammer/WebCrawler/README.md

 Let's say there is this URL on the website: goo.gl/abcd.
 **There is no way to know whether this is an *asset* or an *html site* just by looking at the url.**

-To find out the I used the jsoup library that handles all the redirects and gets the final URL.
+To find out I used the jsoup library that handles all the redirects and gets the final URL.
 (To save some bandwidth I also made sure to only send HEAD requests.)

 This way I could easily determine the content hiding under that url by reading out the Content-Type header information.
 (that is, if it exists. if not, then I send a GET request to check the file content)

-#### Include an URL that is in another subdomain/domain, but forwards to the same domain as the initial one?
+#### Include an URL that is in another subdomain/domain, but redirects to the same domain as the initial one?
-Using the same example as above, if the goo.gl/abcd redirects me to the initial domain, the application includes the final redirected URL (not the original).
+Using the same example as above, if the goo.gl/abcd redirects me to the initial domain, the application includes the URL it was redirected to (not the original).

 Moreover, if an asset was found on a webpage (even if the asset's domain was not the same as the initial domain) I decided to include that in the result set.